Homeland Security Nonprofit Security Grant

 Assemble a Security Grant Committee of 3 to 5 individuals with key management or financial roles at the agency.
 These Security Grant Committee members should ideally have project management experience, financial oversight experience and a history of working with contractors and security personnel.

-NYS Grant Gateways Registration
+NYS SFS Registration

 If you are a nonprofit agency outside of New York State, this registration is not required, though your state may or may not have its own registration requirements.